 Our five senses tot school unit was full of exploration and learning.
-We had so much fun learning about our sense of sight, smell, hearing, taste, and touch that Madelynn even joined us for a lot of our activities.
+We had so much fun learning about our sense of sight, smell, hearing, taste, and touch that big sister Madelynn even joined us for a lot of our activities.

 **This post contains affiliate links for your convenience.
 View our full disclosure policy here.**